turkcellcloud/jupyter-openshift/README.md

 # Jupyter on OpenShift 3.11

-This repository includes software and configurations as a result of my efforts to provide datascientists a highly customizable, powerfull and a secure platform on OpenShift Container Platform 3.11.
-Before going deeper into it, first things first, I've greatly inspired from two repos maintained by @GrahamDumpleton, [JupyterHub Quickstart](https://github.com/jupyter-on-openshift/jupyterhub-quickstart) and [Jupyter Notebooks](https://github.com/jupyter-on-openshift/jupyter-notebooks), then I created my own images and customizations.
-I might have moved away from some of the Graham's good-practices in return for meeting other needs of the solution and I'm still working on them.
+This repository includes software and configurations as a result of my efforts to provide datascientists a highly customizable, powerful and a secure platform on OpenShift Container Platform 3.11.
+Before going deeper into it, first things first, I've greatly inspired (and forked eventually) from two repos maintained by @GrahamDumpleton, [JupyterHub Quickstart](https://github.com/jupyter-on-openshift/jupyterhub-quickstart) and [Jupyter Notebooks](https://github.com/jupyter-on-openshift/jupyter-notebooks), then I created my own images and customizations.

-Secondly, I'm aware of Open Data Hub project but still manually trying to put all the pieces together is a great way to experience and learn more about the components like JupyterHub, JupyterLab, KubeSpawner, etc.

 ## What is Jupyter Notebook and JupyterHub